sandra-bee/human-value-detection/README.md

 | __5e-7__               | 0.418   (±0.0110)  | 0.417  (±0.0184) | 0.427  (±0.00700) | 0.450 (±0.0105)         | x               |

 Learning rates larger than 5e-4 gave F1 scores 0 on the validation set so were not explored further as the learning process was too jumpy.

-# TODO:
-* Explore boundaries of hyperparms
-* Visualise results with confusion matrix(?)

 # References